top of page

 The adjective 'ambivalent' has its etymology rooted in two Latin components: 'amb,' meaning 'both,' and 'valentia,' derived from 'valens,' meaning 'strong' or 'powerful.'
 Together, 'ambivalent' conveys the idea of having conflicting or mixed feelings towards something or someone, where one is pulled in two different directions.
 The etymology reflects the duality of emotions or attitudes that individuals experience when they simultaneously hold both positive and negative sentiments about a particular matter.
 'Ambivalent' captures the complexity of human emotions, where conflicting forces of attraction and repulsion create a sense of uncertainty or indecision, much like the tension between the two Latin components in its etymology.

-Quiz: Find the meaning of ambivalent
+Quiz: Find the meaning of the adjective ambivalent:

 Try Again!